North Carolina Industrial Commission

-The North Carolina Industrial Commission does a good job of administering workers’ compensation laws in a manner that is fair to both the employer and the employee.
+The North Carolina Industrial Commission has a history of administering workers’ compensation laws in a manner that is fair to both the employer and the employee.
 Members of the Commission work hard and take their jobs seriously.

-The North Carolina Industrial Commission has a huge workload and efficiently handles that workload even in spite of financial restraints imposed by North Carolina’s tight budget.
+The North Carolina Industrial Commission has a huge workload and efficiently handles that workload even in spite of financial restraints imposed by the state's tight budget.

-The Industrial Commission is on the cutting edge of technology and has created a web site which is recognized all across the country as the best workers’ compensation web site.
-The web site contains extremely valuable resources and tools for anyone who is interested in workers’ compensation law.
+The Industrial Commission is on the cutting edge of technology and has created a web site which is recognized all across the country as a top workers’ compensation resource.
+The site contains extremely valuable resources and tools for anyone who is interested in workers’ compensation law.

-The current chairman of the North Carolina Industrial Commission is Mr. Buck Lattimore.
-Mr. Lattimore is an extremely skilled administrator and jurist.
-Under his leadership, the North Carolina Industrial Commission is careful to give all claimants and employers a good fair hearing without partiality to either side and, at the same time, efficiently disposes of cases so that there is no undue delay in rendering decisions.
+The current chairman of the North Carolina Industrial Commission is Mr. Charlton L. Allen.
+He is an extremely skilled administrator and jurist.
+Under his leadership, the North Carolina Industrial Commission is careful to give all claimants and employers a fair hearing without partiality to either side and, at the same time, efficiently disposes of cases so that there is no undue delay in rendering decisions.
 This is very important, especially from the standpoint of injured employees who need to have their cases heard quickly.